perpetualintelligence/docs/docfx_project/articles/terminal/gs/intro.md

 While this setup is ideal for education, community work, and initial evaluations, it's crucial to note that the demo license is not meant for any commercial or production deployment.
 However, educational institutions are allowed to deploy applications for internal production use, as long as they are not for commercial purposes.

-If you create a custom template or a sample application using the `pi-cli` framework, we encourage you to contribute and share it back with the community.
-Your contributions help in building a rich ecosystem around the `pi-cli` framework, benefiting everyone involved.
+If you create a custom template or a sample application using the `OneImlx.Terminal` framework, we encourage you to contribute and share it back with the community.
+Your contributions help in building a rich ecosystem around the `OneImlx.Terminal` framework, benefiting everyone involved.

 ## For Commercial or Production Use
-For production use, `pi-cli` provides commercial options suitable for individuals, small businesses, large enterprises, and service vendors.
+For production use, `OneImlx.Terminal` provides commercial options suitable for individuals, small businesses, large enterprises, and service vendors.
 Refer to our comprehensive [licensing documentation](../licensing/intro.md).

 ### Acquire a Commercial License
 1. **Purchase a Subscription through the Microsoft Commercial Marketplace**: